HISTORY OF THE ASPENS

 An aspen tree may die, but the root system remains intact, sending up replacements nearby.
 In this way, a grove may survive a large forest fire and is very hardy.
 The trees themselves are subject to a variety of diseases and insects.
 In urban settings, they rarely last more than 25-40 years, and half a dozen of them have died on my property.
 However, in forests, they may live almost 10 times that length, and the root system longer still.

 Many colonies grow larger from year to year, spreading over acres of land.
-In Utah, the oldest known colony, named Pando (“I spread”) is reportedly thousands of years old.
-On the other side of the Rocky Mountains from me, it is located in Fishlake National Forest and is also considered the largest organism in the world in terms of both volume and mass, measuring 106 acres and 6,000 tons.
+In Utah, the oldest known colony, named Pando (“I spread”) is reported to be thousands of years old.
+On the western side of the Rocky Mountains is located in Fishlake National Forest and is also considered one of the largest organism in the world in terms of both volume and mass, measuring 107 acres and 6,000 tons.

 For you shall go out in joy and be led forth in peace; the mountains and the hills before you shall break forth into singing, and all the trees of the field shall clap their hands. -Isaiah 55:12